activedocument/activedocument/README.md

 removing functionality *except* in major `X` releases.
 We may introduce new features in new patch `P` releases, and will use feature flags prefixed with `ultra_` to allow users to opt-in.

-You may distinguish Mongoid Ultra from MongoDB Mongoid by the constant `Mongoid::ULTRA == true`.
+You may distinguish ActiveDocument Ultra from MongoDB ActiveDocument by the constant `ActiveDocument::ULTRA == true`.

 All new versions will undergo battle-testing in production at TableCheck prior to being released.